 PARITY PLAYS FEST

-For the second year in a row, Colt Coeur will team up with WP to present our 5th Annual Parity Plays Festival, a series of public readings of new plays by female and trans playwrights.
-Inspired by advocacy groups like #MakeItFair, The Kilroys and The Lilly Awards, Colt Coeur is committed to the promotion of gender parity in programming, staffing, and representation within theatrical narratives.
+For the second year in a row, Colt Coeur will team up with WP Theater to present our 5th Annual Parity Plays Festival, a series of new play readings by female and trans playwrights and directors.
+Inspired by advocacy groups like #MakeItFair, The Kilroys and The Lilly Awards, Colt Coeur and WP Theater are committed to the promotion of gender parity in programming, staffing, and representation within theatrical narratives.
 Last season's festival, staged at WP Theater’s Upper West Side venue, included a reading of Hatef*ck by CoCo Resident Alum Rehana Lew Mirza.
-Stay tuned for more details regarding play selection & casting! #ParityPlaysFest

 Commissioned Playwright 2017-2019: